Naveen15github/AWS-End-to-End-CI/README.md

 6. **Monitor Pipeline**
    - Use the AWS Console to view **Pipeline Stages** and **Execution history**
    - Each stage shows the status: **Succeeded**, **Failed**, or **In Progress**

+### Verify Docker Image in Repository 🐳

+After the build and push process is complete, you can verify that the Docker image is correctly stored in your container repository.
+For Amazon ECR, go to the **ECR console**, select your repository, and check that the newly built image tag exists.